Smartmessages/subscriptionproofrfc/README.md

 ## Random discussion
 This problem was partly solved in the distant past, in the days before the web; confirmation was done by replying to the subscription email message also by email, rather than using an HTTP link.
 Though it was not used at the time, this could be turned into a far more concrete proof nowadays because the return message could be provable via mechanisms such as DKIM.
 The problem with that is that not everyone implements DKIM, and it's much less convenient than a simple HTTP link.
 An added advantage is that a receiver replying *to* an address will probably mean that other messages *from* that address will be whitelisted in future.

+DKIM is currently only used for signing email - but its authors had the foresight not to restrict it to that.
+The [RFC6376 service type field](https://tools.ietf.org/html/rfc6376#section-7.8) that's placed in DKIM headers can be extended to use the signature for other purposes, like this idea.

 To be useful, the proof must contain elements from both the sender and receiver; the sender has no control over how the receiver handles the message, so information must be obtained passively.